-- 4 cups rolled oats certified gluten-free if needed
+- 4 cups gluten-free rolled oats

-- 1.5 cups sliced almonds
+- 1 1/2 cups sliced almonds

-- 1 cup unsweetened coconut flakes
+- 1 cup unsweetened shredded coconut

 - 1 tsp. cinnamon

 - 3/4 tsp. fine sea salt (1/2 tsp. is using regular table salt)

 - 2 tsp. pure vanilla extract

-- 1/2 cup melted coconut oil
+- 1/2 cup coconut oil, melted

-- 1/2 cup honey
+- 1/2 cup raw honey

-- 1.5 cups dried apricots, chopped
+- 1 1/2 cups dried apricots, chopped

 - In a separate bowl, combine the vanilla, coconut oil, and honey.
 Add this to the bowl with the oats.